 International visitors to Australia require a visa or an electronic travel authority (ETA) prior to arrival.
 It is your responsibility to ensure documentation is correct and complete before you commence your journey.
 Visit the Australian Immigration and Citizenship website for information about visas and ETAs.

 There are many ways to get around Canberra.
-Below is some useful information about Bus & Taxi transport around the ANU, the Airport and surrounding areas.
+Below is some useful information about Light Rail, bus & taxi transport yo the ANU, Canberra Airport and surrounding areas.